drmohundro/Find-String/README.md

 Find-String is a PowerShell script whose purpose is to emulate grep and/or ack.
-PowerShell already has the built-in Select-String cmdlet, but this script wraps provides match highlighting on top of the searching capabilities.
+PowerShell already has the built-in Select-String cmdlet, but this script wraps Select-String and provides match highlighting on top of the searching capabilities.

 It currently highlights matches in a similar style to ack.